-Find all forms at www.ccof.org/resources.
-Send completed forms to inbox@ccof.org.
+Find all forms at $\underline{www.ccof.org/resources}. \label{eq:ccof.org}.
+Send completed forms to <math display="block">\underline{inbox@ccof.org}.$

-► This form outlines required records for animals you would like to certify.
-For each animal purchase, submit this check the records below that are included with your new animal purchase documentation for review. ► Auditable documentation verifying the source, transfer of ownership, and transportation of all purchased animals must and available at inspection in order to conduct a successful audit of your purchased animals.
-B. Records for New Ruminants Ruminant animals purchased from or handled by uncertified operations will lose their organic status. □ Certificate for certified supplier that lists the production group of animals purchased. □ L6.1 Livestock Suppliers to list new suppliers.
-(Not required if sourcing from a supplier already approved as parallel, the or other decomposition from the partition group list that identified purplies are producted as parallel. ust be maintained and available at inspection in order to conduct a successful audit of your purchased animals.
-B. Records for New Ruminants Ruminant animals purchased from or handled by uncertified operations will lose their organic status.
-Certificate for certified supplier that lists the production group of animals purchased.
+Op Operation Name: Date: • This form outlines required records for animals you would like to certify.
+For each animal purchase, submit this checkl check the records below that are included with your new animal purchase documentation for review. ist to CCOF and Auditable documentation verifying the source, transfer of ownership, and transportation of all purchased animals mus and available at inspection in order to conduct a successful audit of your purchased animals. t be maintained В. 8.
+Records for New Ruminants Ruminant animals purchased from or handled by uncertified operations will lose their organic status. ☐ Certificate for certified supplier that lists the production group of animals purchased.
 L6.1 Livestock Suppliers to list new suppliers.
-(Not required if sourcing from a supplier already approved as page 1.5.1.) art of OSP).
-Ruminant animals purchased from or handled by uncertified operations will lose their organic status.
-Certificate for certified supplier that lists the production group of animals purchased.
-L6.1 Livestock Suppliers to list new suppliers.
-(Not required if sourcing from a supplier already approved as page 1.5.) • ☐ Certificate for certified supplier that lists the production group of animals purchased. ☐ L6.1 Livestock Suppliers to list new suppliers.
-(Not required if sourcing from a supplier already approved as page 1. • L6.1 Livestock Suppliers to list new suppliers.
-(Not required if sourcing from a supplier already approved as pa • • Used list or other decumentation from the cartified compliar that identifies purphased animals managed arranged lly since the last Herd list or other documentation from the certified supplier that identifies purchased animals managed organical third of gestation and animals treated with synthetic dewormers. ☐ Documented transfer of ownership (e.g. via invoice) directly from certified supplier to buyer. □ Transportation records, including clean truck affidavits.
-Consider using CCOF's Animal Transport Affidavit to contract transportation practices. capture ☐ List of prior identification numbers and new identification numbers if animals are re-tagged. ☐ Brand Certificates, weight tags, etc. as applicable.
-Uncertified breeder stock purchases: planned parturition dates including verification that organic management or began no later than the last third of gestation of the expected organic calves. n your operation C. Records for New Poultry 1) For poultry purchased from a hatchery: ☐ Invoice from hatchery. ☐ Shipment and/or delivery receipt.
-2) For poultry purchased from a certified poultry supplier: Poultry purchased from or handled by uncertified operations will lose their organic status. ☐ Organic certificate for organic poultry supplier. ☐ Documented transfer of ownership (e.g. via invoice) directly from certified supplier to buyer. □ Transportation records, including clean truck affidavits.
-Consider using CCOF's Animal Transport Affidavit to c transportation practices. capture D. Records for New Non-Ruminants (Hogs, Insects, etc.) ☐ Organic Certificate for certified supplier that lists all types of animals purchased.
-Statement from certified supplier that verifies slaughter eligibility e.g., "the listed animals were not treated with sy dewormers and are eligible for organic slaughter." ynthetic ☐ Documented transfer of ownership (e.g. via invoice) directly from certified supplier to buyer. □ Transportation records, including clean truck affidavits.
-Consider using CCOF's Animal Transport Affidavit to transportation practices. capture List of prior identification numbers and new identification numbers if animals are re-tagged.
+(Not required if sourcing from a supplier already approved as part of OSP). ☐ Herd list or other documentation from the certified supplier that identifies purchased animals managed organically third of gestation and animals treated with synthetic dewormers. since the last ☐ Documented transfer of ownership (e.g. via invoice) directly from certified supplier to buyer. ☐ Transportation records, including clean truck affidavits.
+Consider using CCOF's Animal Transport Affidavit to capture transportation practices.
+List of prior identification numbers and new identification numbers if animals are re-tagged. ☐ Brand Certificates, weight tags, etc. as applicable.
+Uncertified breeder stock purchases: planned parturition dates including verification that organic management on y began no later than the last third of gestation of the expected organic calves. your operation C. C. Records for New Poultry 1)) For poultry purchased from a hatchery: ☐ Invoice from hatchery. ☐ Shipment and/or delivery receipt.
+2)) For poultry purchased from a certified poultry supplier: Poultry purchased from or handled by uncertified operations will lose their organic status. ☐ Organic certificate for organic poultry supplier. ☐ Documented transfer of ownership (e.g. via invoice) directly from certified supplier to buyer. ☐ Transportation records, including clean truck affidavits.
+Consider using CCOF's Animal Transport Affidavit to ca transportation practices. pture D.).
+Records for New Non-Ruminants (Hogs, Insects, etc.) ☐ Organic Certificate for certified supplier that lists all types of animals purchased. ☐ Statement from certified supplier that verifies slaughter eligibility e.g., "the listed animals were not treated with synthesis and are eligible for organic slaughter." thetic Documented transfer of ownership (e.g. via invoice) directly from certified supplier to buyer.
+Transportation records, including clean truck affidavits.
+Consider using CCOF's Animal Transport Affidavit to ca transportation practices. pture List of prior identification numbers and new identification numbers if animals are re-tagged.